Crunkle/blog/_posts/2016-09-12-leaving-iptables-firewalld.md

 ---
 layout: post
-title: Leave the old iptables for firewalld
+title: Leaving your iptables chains for firewalld
 ---

 I still encounter people using iptables as their primary interface for their firewall.
 This isn't necessarily a bad thing, but you can make your life easier (and sometimes more secure) by using a firewall daemon.
 I am going to be focusing on a quick runthrough of firewalld; a user-friendly way to configure iptables.